 Clean the aquarium water periodically, depending on how many litres of water the tank holds.
 Make sure to also clean your aquarium filter as often as you clean your aquarium tank.

 Feed your fishes only three times a day so disintegrated food won’t contribute to excess phosphate and ammonia levels.
 Test your water to check if the phosphate, ammonia and nitrate levels are too high.

 Scrub the glass walls, aquarium equipment and decorations.
 You may use a toothbrush to get into tricky corners, an abrasive sponge or a special algae scraper.

 If your aquarium is relatively big, you can buy algae cleaners with a two-way magnet so you can clean the algae from the outside of the aquarium.
 The one we use can be found for a few dollars on Amazon.

 Soak the gravel and sand in algae-control products and wash them thoroughly.
 For algae that can’t be removed mechanically, apply the appropriate algae-control solution.

 Shrimps and Fishes that eat algae

-If you are interested in learning more about algae eating fish, then check out our list of the best 12 algae eaters.
+If you are looking for a more in-depth list of algae munching fish and shrimps, then check out our list of the best 12 algae eaters.